From Sketch to AR: Your Practical Guide to Augmented Reality Drawings

 What is a WebAR platform for artists?

-A WebAR platform allows artists to publish augmented reality art that runs directly in a web browser, without requiring users to download an app.
+A WebAR platform lets artists publish augmented reality art that runs directly in a web browser, no app downloads required for viewers.
+Artists need a tool for creative expression, not another reason to learn coding.

-- No-Code Required: Is the visual editor intuitive?
+- No-Code Required: Is the visual editor intuitive and easy to use?

-- Workflow Compatibility: Does it support your standard file formats (PSD layers, PNG sequences, FBX models)?
+- Workflow Compatibility: Does it support your standard file formats (e.g., PSD layers, PNG sequences, FBX models)?

-- Easy Publishing: Does it generate a simple experience link, or require complex packaging?
+- Easy Publishing: Does it generate a simple shareable link, or require complex packaging?

-- Cost & Accessibility: Is there a free tier for experimentation?
+- Cost & Accessibility: Is there a free tier for testing and experimentation?

 Why Kivicube Fits an Artist's Workflow

-Its built-in library contains numerous GIFs, transparent videos, PNGs, and 3D models.
-You can use these to embellish your drawing or rapidly prototype ideas, seeing how different assets look in your augmented reality art in the shortest time possible.
+- Extensive built-in asset library: Access ready-to-use GIFs, transparent videos, PNGs, and 3D models to embellish your artwork or rapidly prototype ideas, letting you preview how different assets look in your AR art in minutes.

-Upon publishing, you get a single link—the gateway to your AR experience.
-You can print it on a postcard or drop it into your Instagram bio.
-Anyone with that link can instantly view your augmented reality drawing.
+- One-click sharing & distribution: Publish your AR experience to a single shareable link, which you can print on postcards or add to your Instagram bio.
+Anyone with the link can instantly view your augmented reality drawing.

 From Drawing to AR : In a Few Simple Steps

 Turning your drawing into a shareable AR experience is easier than it sounds.
-At a high level, it comes down to three things:
+Follow these actionable steps to bring your art to life:

 Both guides walk you through the process in the browser — no code, no app, just your art coming to life in AR.